sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 ### Open questions

 - What kind of level of YANG validation is required?
-  - Have matches and actions as enumeration (needs to be updated every time new match/action is introduced in SONiC) or could it be just of a type of string?
+  - Have matches and actions need to be of enumeration type (needs to be updated every time new match/action is introduced in SONiC) or could it be just of a type of string?
   - Does YANG infrastructure in SONiC supports validation against STATE DB information (e.g. is_action_list_mandatory)?
 - Does this feature needs a similar capability table for match fields?
 What is the SAI API to query it?
   - Currently SAI object API allows to query for an ACL table attributes CREATE, SET, GET operations implementation availability (sai_query_attribute_capability, sai_attr_capability_t),